 - Paying your premium annually in advance to avoid admin fees

 - Paying your premium before the annual March 31st increase to lock in your current rate for another year

 - Paying by direct debit, which can earn you a discount

 - Increasing your excess to lower your premium, although never by more than you can afford to pay

 - Joining a restricted membership fund to take advantage of lower premiums and higher benefits

 - Not paying for things you don’t need, such as pregnancy and IVF treatments

-- If you have kids, finding a policy that waives their hospital excess, offers gap-free extras such as dental and covers your dependant children up to 25 years of age.
+- If you have kids, finding a policy that waives their hospital excess, offers gap-free extras such as dental and covers your dependent children up to 25 years of age.

 Another way to save on your health insurance is to look for members discounts.
 You may be able to get a discounted premium through:

-- Your super fund, which may have negotiated a cheaper rate with insurers
+- Your super fund, which may have negotiated a cheaper rate with funds

 - Your workplace, as your employer may receive a discounted rate for staff members

 - Your association or club, some of which offer discounts to their members